aymanapatel/confluent-workshop-december-2025/README.md

 ```
 export CC_KAFKA_CLUSTER=
 ```
-Set the cluster as the default one:
+Set the cluster as the active one:
 ```
 confluent kafka cluster use $CC_KAFKA_CLUSTER
 ```